mdub/packer-ubuntu-12.04-docker/README.md

 Run the following:

 ```
-$ export AWS_ACCESS_KEY="your aws access key"
+$ export AWS_ACCESS_KEY_ID="your aws access key"
-$ export AWS_SECRET_KEY="your aws secret key"
+$ export AWS_SECRET_ACCESS_KEY="your aws secret key"
 $ packer build template.json
 ```

-At the end of that, you'll have an AMI ready to go for Docker.
+At the end of that, you'll have a VirtualBox image, and an AMI, each with Docker installed, and the corresponding Vagrant *.box files.